nitad54448/yappari-5-1/data/README.md

 ## Read data
 This command opens a menu with several options indicating the type of file to read.
 Reading a new file will just add more data at the beginning of the list wihtout losing the previous ones.
 You can remove some of the datasets with the command [Delete selected datasets](https://github.com/nitad54448/yappari-5-1#delete-active-datasets).
 You will need to select one or more datasets in order to perform operations like fit, save, plot.. etc. A selected dataset is coloured differently, it is named in this document as _active_.
 _Note : the files given as examples in the /files directory have a decimal separator . (a dot).
-There is a character separation between the numerical values (usually a TAB), this should be adjusted in Yappari, see the __Parameters__ page.
+When saving data there is a character separation between the numerical values (usually a TAB), this should be adjusted in Yappari, see the __Parameters__ page.

 ### 3 columns
-This option reads a three-column ASCII file, which should be separated by the character selected in the [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page, and it should contain frequency in Hz, Zr, and Zi.
+This option reads a **single dataset** from a three-column ASCII file, which should be separated by the character selected in the [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page, and it should contain frequency in Hz, Zr, and Zi.
 The data separator can be "TAB", "space", ",", ";".
 The file may contain a description line (like parameters or type of the sample), if the description does not contain numbers which might be interpreted as data values by the program.
 The best option is to have only 3 columns and no text or empty lines in the file.
-If you want to keep one or more description lines in the file, it is better to use the "Custom" format and prepare a "description file", see below.
+If you want to keep one or more description lines in the file, it is better to use the "Custom" format and prepare an **XML template file**, see below.
+If you have multiple datasets in a single files they must be read with the **Custom** option.

 If the reading is successful, the dataset will be inserted in the first position with a name taken from the filename.
 This name can be changed by the user.
 Only one dataset can be read with this command.
-_Note : You should select the proper separator string in the Parameters page prior to use this function._
+_Note : You should select the proper separator string in the Parameters page prior to use of this function._

 ### MFLI, csv
 This is a ';' or ',' separated values file as obtained from MFLI/MFIA, a Zurich Instruments impedance analyzer.
 As in the __MFLI, Zview text__, multiple data sets can be read from this file.
 In the /files folder that is provided with the installer you can find such a file containing 34 measurements of the same sample.
 It would be boring and useless to fit all these 34 datasets one by one.
 Yappari-5 can handle such multiple data sets.
 The dataseset are labeled with a name taken from the file name and a suffix indicating the position in the file : the first datasets in the file will have __0__, then __1__, .. and so on.
-_Note : You should select the proper separator string in the Parameters page prior to use this function._
+_Note : You should select the proper separator string in the Parameters page prior to of use this function._

 ### MFLI, Zview txt
 This is a MFLI text file, an ASCII type, that can hold multiple data sets.
 Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have __0__, then __1__,  and so on.